PET Scan for Alzheimer's Disease

 To evaluate if a patient has the pathology of Alzheimer’s disease or other cause of cognitive decline, a PET (positron emission tomography) scan with Amyvid™ may show the presence of beta-amyloid plaques in the brain.
 These plaques appear at higher levels in patients with cognitive impairment.
 Amyvid, an FDA-approved radiotracer, binds to the plaques, allowing detection by PET scan.

-Abington Health was the first in the Philadelphia area and among the first in the nation to offer this test.
+Jefferson Health – Abington was the first in the Philadelphia area and among the first in the nation to offer this test.

 Considerations for Testing